ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 Invented independently by Friedemann Mattern and Colin Fidge.
 Both men wrote papers about this subject in 1988.

+> Addendum
+>
+> Subsequent investigation by Lindsey Kuper has uncovered that without using the name *"vector clock"*, the concept was being used by Rivka Ladin and Barbara Liskov in 1986.
+See [lecture 23](https://github.com/ChrisWhealy/DistributedSystemNotes/blob/master/Lecture%2023.md#ladin--liskovs-paper-highly-available-distributed-services-and-fault-tolerant-distributed-garbage-collection) for details.

 For Vector Clocks however, this relation ***is*** reversable:

 `A->B <==> LC(A) < LC(B)`